PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/portable-game-consoles/game-and-watch.md

 <figure><img src="https://i.imgur.com/H39e9W9.png" alt=""><figcaption></figcaption></figure>

-Then, in Retrobat, go to the **Game & Watch** system and [change the emulator for the game](../../../get-started/running-a-game.md#choosing-the-emulator).
+Then, in ProjectArcade, go to the **Game & Watch** system and [change the emulator for the game](../../../get-started/running-a-game.md#choosing-the-emulator).